AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Parameter

-a color object of the type “public struct color”
+a color object of the type "public struct color"

 ### Usage